 Constance Hoggar, 29, a widow.

 Gladys Hoggar, , born Ipswich.

-William is also remembered on Holy Trinity Church Memorial, Ipswich.
+William is also remembered on the war memorial at Holy Trinity Church, Ipswich.

 Suffolk Regiment, 2nd Battalion: